keplerlab/AI-Saturday/series2/week2/Class_topics.md

     1. Preparing the data for training.
         1. Why do we need to prepare the data for training?
         2. Why the data needs to split between Train and validation?
+        3. How the process looks like for data stored in a CSV file.
-        3. Important properties of the data object from the below code
+        4. Important properties of the data object from the below code
-        4. 'data = ImageClassifierData.from_paths(PATH, tfms=tfms_from_model(arch, sz))'
+        5. 'data = ImageClassifierData.from_paths(PATH, tfms=tfms_from_model(arch, sz))'
-        5. What is data augmentation and why it is helpful.
+        6. What is data augmentation and why it is helpful.
     2. Setting up the architecture
         1. What are the pre-trained weights.
         2. Where they came from?